anthony-terruso/D3_Sandbox/README.md

 # D3 Sandbox

-A repo for my D3 Experiments and Lesson.
-This is not meant to be production code and is purely for educational and experimental purposes.
+A repo for my D3 Experiments and Lessons.
+This is *not* inteaded to be production code and is purely for educational and experimental purposes :baby:.